spakin/SimpInkScr/README.md

 * **Option 2**: Create an [Inkscape extension](https://inkscape-extensions-guide.readthedocs.io/) to automate the process.
 This involves gaining familiarity with a large API and writing a substantial amount of setup code just to perform what ought to be a simple task.

 Neither option is particularly enticing.
-This is why I created the `simple_py_api` Inkscape extension.  `simple_py_api` lets you create shapes in the current Inkscape canvas with a Python script plus a set of simple functions such as `circle` for drawing a circle and `rect` for drawing a rectangle.
+This is why I created the Simple Inkscape Scripting extension for Inkscape.
+Simple Inkscape Scripting lets you create shapes in the current Inkscape canvas with a Python script plus a set of simple functions such as `circle` for drawing a circle and `rect` for drawing a rectangle.
 The picture shown above was created using just the following six lines of code:
 ```Python
 style(stroke='black', stroke_width="1")
 for i in range(100):